aliahmedaspose/GroupDocs.Viewer-for-Java-Front-End/README.md

 * Any latest browsers (Firefox, Chrome ,IE9 or greater, Safari etc. )
 * GroupDocs.Viewer 3.0.0 for Java.

-# How to run application
+# How to Run Application

 1. Download the code, import as maven proejct in eclipse.
 2. Download *GroupDocs.Viewer 3.0.0 for Java*.